wavefrontHQ/observability-for-kubernetes/README.md

    See [Bring Your Own Logs Shipper](#bring-your-own-logs-shipper) for an overview of how to use the Operator with your own logs shipper.

-5. Deploy the Kubernetes Metrics Collector and Wavefront proxy with your configuration
+5. Deploy the agents with your configuration
    ```
    kubectl apply -f <path_to_your_wavefront.yaml>
    ```